xdv/divvyd-historical-database/README.md

 # Running the Historical Database

-You can also serve the Data API v2 from your own instance of the Historical Database software, and populate it with transactions from your own `rippled` instance.
-This is useful if you do not want to depend on Ripple to run the historical database indefinitely, or you want access to historical transactions from within your own intranet.
+You can also serve the Data API v2 from your own instance of the Historical Database software, and populate it with transactions from your own `divvyd` instance.
+This is useful if you do not want to depend on Divvy to run the historical database indefinitely, or you want access to historical transactions from within your own intranet.

 ## Installation